DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

     IAIAssistant GetAssistant(string assistantName);
     Task<string> CreateDocumentAssistant(Stream data);
     Task<string> CreateUserAssistant();
-    void DisposeAssistant(string assistantName);
+    Task DisposeAssistant(string assistantName);
 }
 ```

-The `AIAssistantCreator.CreateAssistantAsync` method uploads a file to OpenAI, configures tool resources, creates an assistant with specified instructions and tools, initializes a new thread, and returns the assistant and thread IDs.
+The `AIAssistantManager.CreateAssistantAsync` method uploads a file to OpenAI, configures tool resources, creates an assistant with specified instructions and tools, initializes a new thread, and returns the assistant, thread and file IDs (an `AIAssistantData` object).
 The generated assistant and thread IDs are then passed to the `IAIAssistantFactory.GetAssistant` method, which returns an `IAIAssistant` instance.
 The created instance is added to the application's assistant collection and is referenced by its unique name.

 For information on OpenAI Assistants, refer to the following documents:
 - [OpenAI Assistants API overview](https://platform.openai.com/docs/assistants/overview)